LogicalSpark/docker-tikaserver/README.md

 To install more languages simply update the apt-get command to include the package containing the language you required, or include your own custom packs using an ADD command.

+## Usage

+First you need to pull down the build from Dockerhub, which can be done by invoking:

+    docker pull logicalspark/docker-tikaserver:1.15rc1

+Then to run the container, execute the following command:

+    docker run -d -p 9998:9998 logicalspark/docker-tikaserver:1.15rc1

 ## Building

 To build the image from scratch, simply invoke: